-- " Set your Pace to March (moving costs $\Sigma$ ). - " Do not make a Scouting Test.
-Your Readiness is set to \$\frac{1}{2}\$ Bold. - " If the Location has no Unresolved Foes, Obstacles or Discoveries in it, skip straight to the Exploration Phase. - " If there is an Unresolved Foe in the Location that you return to then do not make a Surprise Test.
+- " Your Pace is automatically March. - " You do not make a Scouting Test.
+Your Readiness is automatically † Bold. - " If the Location has no Unresolved Foes, Obstacles or Discoveries in it, skip straight to the Exploration Phase. - " If there is an Unresolved Foe in a Location that you return to then do not make a Surprise Test.
 Both sides are considered not to be Surprised.